elixir-no-nels/ehos-python/docs/usage.md

-## Create the master node & run EHOSD
+## Create the master node & run the EHOS daemon

-** important:** note that these install instructions differ from the ones for the deployment computer!
+**Important:** note that these install instructions differ from the ones for the deployment computer!